devzoy/indian-pincode/README.md

 Most developers rely on external APIs for pincode lookups.
 This is often slow, unreliable, and subject to rate limits. **Indian Pincode** solves this by embedding the entire dataset directly into your application with highly optimized indexing.

+> **📦 Package Size Notice**: This library is ~40MB (Node.js) and ~10MB (Python) due to the embedded comprehensive database of 19,000+ pincodes and 154,000+ post offices with geospatial data. **This library is designed for applications that prioritize 100% uptime, offline capability, and don't want to rely on external APIs.** If package size is a critical constraint, consider using an API-based solution instead.

 | Feature | External API | Indian Pincode Library |
 | :--- | :--- | :--- |
 | **Latency** | 200ms - 1000ms (Network dependent) | **< 1ms** (In-memory/Local DB) |